 Guitarist & producer Joe Olnick explores new directions in modern instrumental music.
 With eight albums of independently released original material, his work generally falls into two different genres: rock/funk/jazz with his band as well as solo ambient.
 Two singles he produced with his band hit the US college radio charts ("Funky Traffic" and "Downtown").

-His latest project is a solo ambient album, Wink of An Eye, released worldwide on April 24, 2020.
+Joe's previous project was a solo ambient album, Wink of An Eye, released worldwide on April 24, 2020.
 Celebrating the 5 year anniversary of the "Ambient Class of 2015", when Joe Olnick released three ambient albums in a single year, Wink Of An Eye takes short sections from one of those albums (Bright Paintings) and completely transforms the pieces into spacemusic that goes even deeper, utilizing advanced processing techniques only recently made available.
 Surprisingly, there are no keyboards or synthesizers anywhere, despite the synth-like soundscapes that this album creates.
 The original sources included Olnick on guitar, with Stew Bradley adding some subtle percussion.
 Mastered by the legendary Robert Rich.

 According to Olnick, "This was one of the most unique albums that I've ever worked on, and I'm very pleased with it.
 Taking what had been a guitar-based rock/ambient hybrid and radically treating it to the point that it became something artistically unique on its own (as ambient spacemusic) was unexpected, but the tools available to the modern musician are evolving.
 I think it's important to relentlessly keep searching for new sounds, and new ways of working."